microsoft/botframework-solutions/docs/_docs/skills/tutorials/migrate-to-new-skill/csharp/1-how-to.md

 7. Update to use `EndOfConversation` instead of Handoff when a conversation completed

-    In the `OnDialogCompleteAsync` function of `MainDialog.cs`, instead of sending back a 'Handoff' activity, update it to be `EndOfConversation` inline with the new Skills changes.
+    In the `OnDialogCompleteAsync` function of `MainDialog.cs`, instead of sending back a 'Handoff' activity we now use EndOfConversation and optionally return a response object back to the caller if provided.

     ```csharp
+    // Retrieve the prior dialogs result if provided to return on the Skill EndOfConversation event.
+    ObjectPath.TryGetPathValue<object>(dc.Context.TurnState, TurnPath.LASTRESULT, out object dialogResult);

-        var response = outerDc.Context.Activity.CreateReply();
+    var endOfConversation = new Activity(ActivityTypes.EndOfConversation) {
-        response.Type = ActivityTypes.Handoff -> ActivityTypes.EndOfConversation;
+        Code = EndOfConversationCodes.CompletedSuccessfully,
+        Value = dialogResult };

+    await dc.Context.SendActivityAsync(endOfConversation, cancellationToken);
-        await outerDc.Context.SendActivityAsync(response);
+    await dc.EndDialogAsync(result);
     ```

 8. Add code in the exception handler of the adapter to send an EndOfConversation activity back